ciao-project/ciao/_DeploymentAndDistroPackaging/ansible/README.md

 compute3.example.com
 ```

-Optionally edit [group_vars/all](group_vars/all) file to change default passwords and other settings
+It's also encouraged to edit [group_vars/all](group_vars/all) file
+to change default passwords and other settings.

 ### Gather ceph config files
 Ciao storage is implemented to use ceph as its storage backend.
 For this reason all ciao nodes